SominZex/sales_analysis_algorithm/readme.md

 ### For monthly analysis
 python monthly.py

+Navigate to /monthly_query/date_utils.py and change the date and month range you want to analyze

-Access the Dashboard: Open your web browser and navigate to http://127.0.0.1:8050 to view the dashboard.
+## Access the Dashboard:
+Open your web browser and navigate to http://127.0.0.1:8050 to view the dashboard.
 Usage
 Selecting Date Range
 Use the date picker to select the start and end dates for the sales data you wish to analyze.